 Red Bean Paste Buns (Dou Sha Bao)

-For my gluten free red bean paste buns recipe, I am using gluten free bread flour flavoured with mandarin oranges juice and zest and the gluten free buns are filled with boiled and lightly mashed red bean paste sweetened with agave syrup.
-This recipe is not only gluten free, it is also vegan, dairy free, nut free, egg free and refined sugar free.
-Check out my other gluten free buns (baozi) recipes: Chinese Steamed Custard Buns; Chinese Steamed Barbeque Pork Buns (Char Siu Bao); and Vegan Pandan Kaya Buns (Coconut Jam Buns).
+For my gluten free red bean paste buns recipe, I am using gluten free white bread flour.
+Infused with mandarin orange juice and zest.
+I filled these gluten free buns with boiled and lightly mashed red bean paste sweetened with agave syrup.
+This gluten free red bean paste buns recipe is not only gluten free.
+But also vegan, dairy free, nut free, egg free and refined sugar free.

 Types of Chinese Red Bean Paste Desserts and Pastries